Ladysmith council is on the verge of finalizing its grant-in-aid outgoings to local not-for-profit organizations.

 “They go out under any conditions and put their lives at risk.
 The level of professionalism there is extraordinary.”

-On the same night, council set the trolley rental rate of up to $3,000 with rental pricing being $100 an hour and $75 an hour for non profit societies.
+On the same night, council set the trolley rental donation at $3,000, with rental pricing being $100 an hour and $75 an hour for non-profit organizations.